MatiRg/AmnesiaTheDarkDescent/README.md

 Here is everything you need to build Amnesia: The Dark Descent.
 Included are project files for Visual Studio 2010 and CMake for Linux & macOS.

 # Instalation
-Open 'amnesia\src\game\Lux.sln'.
+ * Open 'amnesia\src\game\Lux.sln'.
-When Message Box appear about old toolset choose 'No'.
+ * When Message Box appear about old toolset choose 'No'.
-Build solution.
+ * Build solution.
+ * Executable is in 'amnesia\redist'

 # License Information
 All code is under the GPL Version 3 license.
 Read the LICENSE file for terms of use of the license.